01 of 13

 Glue the Tendrils

 Apply tacky glue to the bottom of the tendril and place firmly onto the top of the paper pumpkin.
 Glue and attach the second tendril to the top of the paper pumpkin.
 Do not touch the pumpkin until the glue is dry, because the tendrils may fall off.
-If the coils do wobble and fall, hold them for a while with your fingers until the glue firms up and the coils are able to stand upright on their own.Continue to 13 of 13 below.
+If the coils do wobble and fall, hold them for a while with your fingers until the glue firms up and the coils can stand upright on their own.Continue to 13 of 13 below.

 13 of 13